WebexCC-SA/US_LTRCCT-2296/docs/coreLab2.md

 ---

 ### Copy the Previous a Play Message node
-> Connect the False node edge of the previous Condition node to this Play Message node
+> Connect the True node edge of the previous Condition node to this Play Message node
 >
 > Edit the Text-to-Speech Message: <copy>Comfort Message 2.</copy>
 >